 Want a free Reframe alternative that respects your privacy, counts every alcohol-free day, calculates money saved, and never asks you to sign up?
 Sober Tracker covers the tracking essentials forever for free on iPhone and Android.
 Premium is optional, not required.

-This article reflects Reframe's publicly available pricing and feature set as of May 2026.
-App pricing and features change frequently; verify current details on the Reframe website or your App Store / Google Play listing before subscribing or canceling.
+This article reflects Reframe's publicly available US pricing and feature set as checked on August 18, 2026.
+App pricing, trials and features change frequently; verify the transaction screen in your App Store, Google Play account or Reframe checkout before subscribing or canceling.